Hypocisy/RPGCoreV3-Chinese-wiki/Titles.md

 Titles are managed with their commands, you can see them listed when you run the "rc help" command.
 A player can have a number of passive titles, and one main title.
 The only effect of titles are attributes, the implementation is fairly efficient so even having thousands of titles should be blazing fast - provided you are using specific numbers in their effects.

-The [[CraftEntityHoloTagModule]] also happens to display the main title of a player!
+The [[Holograms]] also happens to display the main title of a player!

 Please note that titles are per character, they are not shared across characters.
 As titles are permanent, you can use them to grant persistent status changes too.